solids4foam/solids4foam/tutorials/fluidSolidInteraction/flexibleDamBreak/README.md

 ## Results

 Upon starting the solution, the water column collapses due to gravity and will hit the flexible dam.
+Video 1 shows the time evolution of the volume-of-fluid field in the fluid domain and the displacement field in the solid domain.
 The `solids4foam` predictions for the deflection of the top-right corner of the dam are compared with numerical solutions from the literature in Figure 2, showing reasonable agreement.
 For better agreement, a mesh and time-step independence study should be performed.

 <div style="text-align: center;">
   <img src="./images/flexibleDamBreak-plot.pdf" alt="Image" width="500">